jackryanoracoy/web-template-beta/README.md

 ------------------------------------------------------------
 SASS Files: common/scss/

-_base.scss - the base style and browser fixes.
+_base.scss - Base style and browser fixes.
-_component.scss - the list of components that will be used, located at 'common/scss/components'.
+_component.scss - List of components that will be used, located at 'common/scss/components'.
-_fonts.scss - the font variations hosted on the website.
+_fonts.scss - Font variations hosted on the website.
-_layout.scss - the website structure/layout codes.
+_layout.scss - Website structure/layout styles.
-_mixin.scss - the mixins.
+_mixin.scss - All mixins are here.
-_print.scss - the style for prints.
+_print.scss - Style for print.
-_utility.scss - the helper styles.
+_utility.scss - List of helpers/utilities that can be used, located at 'common/scss/utilities'.
-_variable.scss - the variable used for the styles.
+_variable.scss - Variable used for the styles.